-My name is Alex Lamers, and I am currently a Program Coordination Officer and meteorologist with NESDIS and NOAA in Washington DC.
-I’ve been employed with NOAA since June of 2007, and spent most of that time working in four different National Weather Service (NWS) Weather Forecast Offices.
-My time in the NWS was largely spent in an operational weather forecasting role — issuing official forecast and warning products.
+My name is Alex Lamers, and I am currently a meteorologist with the National Weather Service (NWS).
+I’ve been employed with NOAA since June of 2007, and spent most of that time working in five different NWS offices.
+My time in the NWS has largely been spent in an operational weather forecasting role — issuing official forecast and warning products.
 A reminder that this is my personal website, and posts here represent my work or opinions only and not necessarily those of my employer.

 I feel blessed to be in a profession that I truly love.
 I’m reminded of that each time I go to work.
 Weather and science have long been passions in my life and I had a strong desire to pursue a career in the National Weather Service since I was in junior high school.
 I was extremely lucky to have incredible support from my family, and I was also extremely lucky to receive encouragement, advice, and lessons from very gracious NWS staff members during my high school and college years.

 Although my interest in meteorology began by watching thunderstorms develop around my hometown in southeast Wisconsin, there are many aspects of the science that I find fascinating.
 I really enjoy operational meteorology and forecasting because each day you are presented with a new problem to solve; the atmosphere is constantly changing and evolving, and that is both challenging and interesting.
 I particularly enjoy mesoscale analysis and forecasting – taking an abundance of observational data and using that to assess how the atmosphere will respond in the next several hours.
 That particular brand of forecasting seems to be one of the ways to most directly apply and test concepts that you learn in meteorology classes to the real world.